 - Patient-centered care.
 The focus of functional medicine is on patient-centered care, promoting health as a positive vitality, beyond just the absence of disease.
 By listening to the patient and learning his or her story, the practitioner brings the patient into the discovery process and tailors treatments that address the individual's unique needs.

 - An integrative, science-based healthcare approach.
 Functional medicine practitioners look "upstream" to consider the complex web of interactions in the patient's history, physiology, and lifestyle that can lead to illness.
 The unique genetic makeup of each patient is considered, along with both internal (mind, body, spirit) and external (physical/social environment) factors that affect total functioning.
+Explore the benefits of functional medicine.

 - Integrating best medical practices.
 Functional medicine integrates traditional Western medical practices with what are sometimes considered "alternative" or integrative" medicine.
 The practitioner creates a focus on prevention through nutrition, diet, exercise, use of the latest laboratory testing, and other diagnostic techniques.
 Prescribed combinations of drugs and/or botanical medicines, supplements, therapeutic diets, detoxification programs, or stress-management techniques may also be used.